 You also want to detail exactly what you have to offer.
 For the emergency plumbing page, there would likely be content about frozen pipes, leaky toilets, busted water heaters, and so on.
 The better you can convince the visitor that you do in fact have what they are searching for, the less likely they are to bounce away and hurt your on-page SEO.

 Stage Two: Optimise Your Tags, Metadata, and Other Nuts and Bolts

 Alright, so you’ve got your competitors beat in quality of content, you’ve matched it perfectly to the user intent, and you’re ready to move on to the next stage—right?

 Because this is where things start to get a bit technical.
-Up until this point, our on-page SEO efforts have mostly centered around providing the best possible user experience to real live people.
+Up until this point, our on-page SEO efforts have mostly centred around providing the best possible user experience to real live people.
 In this section, we’ll start looking at what you need to do to optimise your on-page SEO for Googlebot.

 Now that you’ve got quality content created, the next step is to add in all of the HTML that makes it easy for search engines to crawl.

 Optimise Your Title Tag

 Your title tag is the big bold clickable link that appears on the search engine results page.
 Our example of how to teach your toddler to read from earlier hinted at the importance of the title tag, so let’s look at exactly what you need to do to optimise it for the best on-page SEO.

 For starters, put your target keyword in the title tag.
 As controversial as the SEO industry can get, just about everyone agrees on this point.
 The title is the primary way to indicate what your page is about, so it’s just good common sense to include the exact thing that the user entered into the search bar.